 How to Buy a House With Cash

-Buying a house with cash is when a buyer purchases a property without the aid of a mortgage or loan.
-To be a cash buyer, you must have the funds available when you make an offer and you must be able to afford the home without relying on the sale of your previous one.
+If you have enough money saved up you can buy a property without a mortgage or loan.
+To be classified as a “cash buyer”, you must have the funds available when you make an offer and you must be able to afford the home without relying on the sale of your previous one.

-Cash buyers are often thought to be someone who pays for the property with physical cash, this is not true.
-Many conveyancers would not allow this due to stringent money laundering and financial laws.
-Instead, a cash buyer will purchase a property using the funds held in their personal British bank account.
+Being a cash buyer doesn’t mean paying for the property with physical cash.
+This generally isn’t allowed due to money laundering rules.
+Instead, a cash buyer will purchase a property using the funds held in their bank account.
 This can also include gifted funds.
 According to data from HM Land Registry, cash sales account for approximately 30-40% of property transactions in the UK.

 What Does Cash Buyers Only Mean?